 The #UNIGNORABLE Issues

-Dig into these #UNIGNORABLE issues to learn more and discover what United Way — together with the support of people like you — is doing to move the needle on them.
+Dig into the pressing issues facing our community to discover what United Way — with the support of people like you — is doing to tackle them in the place we call home.

 Financial vulnerability affects a wide and growing segment of our communities and affects people’s chances of recovering from an unexpected expense or adverse event such as a loss of income, housing emergency or sick pet needing urgent care.